yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

 ### Configure Tanzu Build Service

-Make sure you are in the ./scripts folder
+Make sure you are operating from the ./scripts folder

 ```shell
 pwd